PennyLaneAI/catalyst/doc/dev/custom_devices.rst

                 "HamiltonianObs",
         ]

-        # Operations supported by the device in the C interface.
+        # Operations that shouldn't be decomposed.
         [[operations.gates]]
         native = [
                 "QubitUnitary",